letisiapangataa/letisiapangataa.github.io/posts/linux-significance-overview.md

 ---
-title: "Revising Linux: Why it's important?
+title: "Revising Linux: Why it is important?
 What role does it play?"
 date: "2025-08-14"
 excerpt: "A concise overview of Linux, its role in modern system engineering practices and infrastructure management."
 difficulty: Intermediate